chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

 Caution: When the master distributes the bundle to the peers, it distributes the entire bundle, overwriting the entire contents of any configuration bundle previously distributed to the peers.

-The master-apps location is only for peer node files.
+__The master-apps location is only for peer node files__.
 The master does not use the files in that directory for its own configuration needs.

 ### Configuring indexes.conf on a Cluster Master <a name="configuring_indexes_cluster"></a>